In this article, we’re going to cover some of the first steps involved in getting your GreenGeeks VPS account up and running.

 Then, click the “Configure Address Records” button.

-Next, repeat the process by clicking the “Configure Address Records” button for ns2, then enter the “IP address allocation” address from the account setup email.
+Next, repeat the process by clicking the “Configure Address Records” button for ns2, then enter the “Main IP” address from the account setup email again.

 Click the “Save Changes” button again, and that should do it for nameserver setup.

 Log in to WHM, and in the left navigation, scroll down to the DNS Functions section.

 Click the “Add an A Entry for Your Hostname” link.

 In the “Please confirm the IP address…” box, enter the “main IP” address from your account creation email.
 Check the Configuring Nameservers section to see where the IP address is located in the email.